There are so many things to do in London as it is one of the most beautiful capital cities in the world, for a reason.

 Mainstream Halal Food experiences

 There are many options in mainstream restaurants to order halal food options.

-If you want to enjoy the totally quintessentially English experience of Afternoon tea there are several hotels who offer halal afternoon tea options.
+If you want to enjoy the totally quintessentially English experience of Afternoon tea, there are several hotels that offer halal afternoon tea options.

 Check out our article here for these and where to enjoy them.

 With the increasing high Muslim population in the city, there are plenty of mosques to be found around London.
 Some of the major mosques include:

 - London Central Mosque – Address: Regent’s Park Mosque 146 Park Road Regent Park London NW8 7RG London UK

 - Islamic education and culture centre -Address: Falcon Rd, London SW11, UK